EBU committees and networks

-The European affairs team represent the EBU to the Council of Europe, the European Union and other European organisations.
+The European affairs committee represent the EBU to the Council of Europe, the European Union and other European institutions.
 The team also keeps the EBU and its member organisations informed about current European affairs.

 Coordinator: Gabriela Frey